panjunbingtj/whale/SECURITY.md

 | `logviewer.cleanup.interval.secs` | Interval of time in seconds that the logviewer cleans up worker logs. |

-### Allowing specific users or groups to access storm
+### Allowing specific users or groups to access Whale

 With SimpleACLAuthorizer any user with a valid kerberos ticket can deploy a topology or do further operations such as activate, deactivate, access cluster information, etc.
 One can restrict this access by specifying `nimbus.users` or `nimbus.groups` in `storm.yaml`.
 If `nimbus.users` is configured then only the users in the list can deploy a topology or access the cluster.
-Similarly `nimbus.groups` restrict storm cluster access to users who belong to those groups.
+Similarly `nimbus.groups` restrict Whale cluster access to users who belong to those groups.

 E.g.: